Mesh-Sys/Mini-Log/README.md

 # step 1:
   intialize the logger

-    Log log(Null,Null);  //if logfile path is NULL it would the directory the program executed from
+    Log log(DEFAULT,DEFAULT);  //if logfile path is DEFAULT it would the directory the program executed from
-			// if the logfile name is NULL it would use the default logfile name "Log.txt"
+			// if the logfile name is DEFAULT it would use the default logfile name "Log.txt"

     Log log("log/","log1.txt");  //seperate log directory, custom logfile name